isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1825.md

 ---
-title: 'High pressure industrial vacuum cleaner'
+title: 'Battery-operated Torque Wrench'
 permalink: /productivity-solutions-grant/solutionrepo/solution1825
 ---

-## High pressure industrial vacuum cleaner
+## Battery-operated Torque Wrench

 ## Overview

 **Description**

-The explosion proof high pressure industrial vacuum cleaner can handle wet and dry dirt, debris, metal chippings, and liquids.
-It is a more efficient method of cleaning up at the worksite compared to manual means.
+Battery-operated torque wrench/torque multiplier is a compact and portable tool used to apply specific torque to fasten nut, bolt, or lag screw.
+This eliminates manual torquing, or use of hydraulic/pneumatic torque equipment which requires additional power source, time and manpower to lay and connect cables/ hoses.
+With the portable, battery-operated torque wrench, worker will be able to carry out torquing independently and more efficiently.

-Cost of equipment capped at $12,500 per unit
+Cost of equipment capped at $11,250 per unit

 ## Solution Packages Option(s)